layersony/Restaurant-Ruby/README.md

 * Customer.all_names
   * should return an **array** of all of the customer full names
 * Customer#add_review(restaurant, content)
   * given some review content (as a string) and a **restaurant object**, creates a new review and associates it with that customer and restaurant.
-A review belongs to a customer and belongs to a restaurant
+A `Review` belongs to a `Customer` and belongs to a `Restaurant`

-Build out the following methods on the Review class
+Build out the following methods on the `Review` class

 * Review.all
   * returns all of the reviews